FoxNox141/de1-projekt/README.md

 The main contributions of the project are:

-* LV: Data transfer, regulation, connections, diagrams
+* LV: Data transfer, regulation, connections, diagrams, 7segment
 * EM: CLK, Time Counters, buttons and some connections, GitHub
 * SS: Alarm, Stopwatch and buttons for them